NextSDS Logo

 Remove to fresh air and keep at rest in a position comfortable for breathing.
 Do not leave the victim unattended.
 Keep patient warm and at rest.
 Immediately seek medical attention.
 If breathing is difficult, give oxygen.
 If unconscious place in recovery position and seek medical advice.
 In the event of unconsciousness, apnea or cardiac arrest (no Pulse) apply cardiopulmonary resuscitation.

 Symptoms: Coughing, choking, wheezing, difficulty in breathing, chest congestion, shortness of breath and/or fever.
-The onset of respiratory symptoms may be delayed.
-Absorption by Inhalation of high doses may cause CNS symptoms like headache, dizziness, fatigue, muscular weakness, drowsiness and lack of coordination.
+Absorption of high doses may cause CNS symptoms like headache, dizziness, fatigue, muscular weakness, drowsiness and lack of coordination.

 Skin contact